Asso-MO5/virtual_micral_n/documentation/Architecture.md

   * `mcs8` implements some tools specific to the 8008 micro-processor.
   * `emulation_core` implements the core of the emulator, with the scheduling and synchronisation system.
   * `emulator` implements the emulator itself, which ties together the `devices` and puts into use the `emulation_core` bricks to run the emulated system.
+  * `file_utils` is a library for file utilities.
+  * `misc_utils` is a library for miscellaneous utilities.
+Be careful: keep it simple.
+By its nature, it could attract way too much utilities.